-In previous pandemics it was unusual to observe population clinical attack rates of less than 20%, while for seasonal influenza, rates are usually between 5 and 10% [39].
-However, this pandemic is unusual because of the prior immunity, especially in older people.
-Because of the mild nature of many cases (see Figure 5) clinical attack rates are hard to determine and vary from study to study.
+to determine and vary from study to study.
 One using ILI as a criterion will result in a low rate, while one including more mild disease will result in higher figures.
-Experience from the Southern Hemisphere, where there were stringent criteria, resulted in low rates of 10% or less [30].
+Experience from the Southern Hemisphere, where there were stringent criteria, resulted in low rates of 10% or less [40].
 In a study conducted in Mexico, a figure of 30% was observed in one community [13].
-While lower figures have been observed in North America- notably in New York City where a telephone survey in May gave a figure of 7% [40]-this transmission took place in the Northern Hemisphere's spring, when the United States in particular was still in the initiation phase of its pandemic wave.
-Given the time of year, this probably does not represent the final cumulative clinical attack rate, which is always higher for pandemic than seasonal viruses (see Figure 6).
-An estimate of the attack rate of clinical infections in New Zealand was 8% for the 2009 season which rises to 11% if assumptions are made for asymptomatic infections [26].
-This is little different from a normal influenza season [30,39,41,42].
+While lower figures have been observed in North America-notably in New York City where a telephone survey in May gave a figure of 7% [52]-this transmission took place in the Northern Hemisphere's spring, when the United States in particular was still in the 'initiation' phase of its pandemic wave.
+Given the time of year, this probably does not represent the final cumulative clinical attack rate, which is always higher for pandemic than seasonal viruses (see Figure 5).
+An estimate of the attack rate of clinical infections in New Zealand was 8% for the 2009 season which rises to 11% if assumptions are made for asymptomatic infections [36].
+This is little different from a normal influenza season [40, 51, 53, 54].
+In an American investigation based on its Emerging Infection Programme, between 34 million and 67 million cases of 2009 pandemic influenza A(H1N1) occurred between April and 14 November 2009 [55].
+While an estimate for England, made in order to provide a denominator for death data, was about 1% of England's population (estimated range 0.5-2.2%) [56].

 In Europe, higher clinical attack rates were observed in focal outbreaks in closed communities.
-In school outbreaks in the UK and France, figures of around 30 and 50% have been reported [43,44].
-As is the case with other human influenza infections, there will probably be many mild and asymptomatic cases [15,39].
-Certainly in New York most of those affected did not consult a doctor [45].
+In school outbreaks in the UK and France, figures of around 30 and 50% have been reported [16] [57, 58].
+As is the case with other human influenza infections, there will probably be many mild and asymptomatic cases [18, 51].
+Certainly in New York most of those affected did not consult a doctor [59].

 This notwithstanding, for planning purposes it is safest to assume population attack rates of up to 20% in the first year of the pandemic (planning assumptions represent reasonable worst-case scenarios).
-Attack rates will naturally be considerably lower during second waves in European localities which have already experienced significant first waves over the summer.
+Attack rates will naturally be considerably lower during second waves in European areas that have already experienced significant first waves over the summer.

-Figure 5: Numbers affected in seasonal influenza epidemics and pandemics (overall clinical attack rate in previous pandemics)
+Figure 5: Numbers affected during seasonal influenza epidemics and pandemics (overall clinical attack rate in previous pandemics)